This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Search JMP Live

-To search all of JMP Live for posts, users, or spaces, enter a keyword in the search box at top right.
+To find posts, users, or spaces across JMP Live, enter a keyword in the search box.
 Click Posts, Users, or Spaces to see specific types of results.

 Example of Searching by Keyword

-Here are some things that you can do from the search results:
+Here are some actions that you can take from the search results:

 Posts